sagemath/trac_to_gh/Issue 2897.md

 # Issue 2897: [with new spkg] GAP: replace guava 3.4 by new and improved guava 3.4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2897

 Original creator: wdj